The-Marcy-Lab-School/js-fun-with-events-lab/README.md

 1. There is a counter that starts at `0` every time the page is loaded or refreshed.
 Every second, the number in the counter increases by 1.
 2. As a user, I can click the `-` button in order to subtract 1 from the counter.
 3. As a user, I can click the `+` button in order to add 1 to the counter.
+4. As a user, I can type something in the comment input, and when I submit the form, a new `<p>` tag will be added inside the `#list.comments` div without the page refreshing.
+5. As a user, I can click on the Like button in order to "like" the number currently displayed in the counter.
+The liked numbers appears as an `<li>` in an unordered list along side how many times that number was liked. **Hint:** For this feature, it might helpful to create an object in your JavaScript file to keep track of how many times a number was liked

+## Bonus Challenge (Pause Feature)
-4. As a user, I can click on the `pause` button, which will accomplish the following:
+6. As a user, I can click on the `pause` button, which will accomplish the following:
   - The counter on the page will no longer increment every second.
   - All other buttons on the page should be disabled.
   - The text in the `pause` button changes to `resume`.
-5. As a user, while the counter is paused, I can click on the `resume` button, which will accomplish the following:
+7. As a user, while the counter is paused, I can click on the `resume` button, which will accomplish the following:
   - The counter on the page will increment by 1 every second.
   - All other buttons on the page are no longer disabled.
   - The text in the `resume` button changes back to `pause`.
-6. As a user, I can type something in the comment input, and when I submit the form, a new `<p>` tag will be added inside the `#list.comments` div without the page refreshing.
-7. As a user, I can click on the Like button in order to "like" the number currently displayed in the counter.
-The liked numbers appears as an `<li>` in an unordered list along side how many times that number was liked.

 ## Directions